neutralinojs/neutralinojs.github.io/docs/developer-environment/neutralino.config.json.md

 ## `modes.window.maximize: boolean`
 Launches the application maxmized.

+## `modes.window.resizable: boolean`
+Make the window resizable or not.
+The default value is `true`.

+## `modes.window.hidden: boolean`
+Make the window invisible.
+This setting can be used to develop background services.

 ## `cli.binaryName: string`
 Binary file name of your application.
 If it is `myapp`, all brinaries should use